brandonlo11/Custom-ChatGPT-Clone/README.md

 # Custom-ChatGPT-Clone

-ASOS Premier Chatbot
-The ASOS Premier Chatbot is a Python script that demonstrates the usage of the LlamaIndex library to create an AI-powered chatbot.
+This Chatbot is a Python script that demonstrates the usage of the LlamaIndex library to create an AI-powered chatbot.
 The chatbot is designed to provide responses to user queries based on the content stored in the 'data' directory.

-Table of Contents
+# Table of Contents
-Introduction
+__**Introduction**__
 Table of Contents
 Requirements
 Usage